 Additional information on contraindications and precautions related to yellow fever vaccination can be found in The Australian Immunisation Handbook.

 As part of your travel arrangements it is strongly recommended that you check the yellow fever entry requirements for all the countries you intend entering, including those in which you will transit by contacting their foreign missions in Australia.
-The quarantine requirements for yellow fever vaccination differ markedly from country to country depending upon their relative risk exposure to the disease.
+The entry requirements for yellow fever vaccination differ markedly from country to country depending upon their relative risk exposure to the disease.
 The Department of Foreign Affairs and Trade (DFAT) web site lists contact details for diplomatic representatives of various foreign governments.
 DFAT’s Smartraveller web site also provides detailed travel information for each country.

-If you have travelled through a yellow fever declared country, and you do not have a valid yellow fever vaccination certificate, you risk being refused entry into many countries or may be required to be vaccinated upon arrival.
+If you have travelled through a yellow fever risk country, and you do not have a valid yellow fever vaccination certificate, you risk being refused entry into many countries or may be required to be vaccinated upon arrival.

 Australian Capital Territory